seaCatKim/PACE-LIB-R-timeseries/content/post/2021-11-02-part2-analysing-timeseries/index.md

 These two plots are pretty much the same.
 There does not seem to be a large seasonality component in the data.

 It can also be visualised using on the same plot to highlight the small effect of seasonality.
+Code modified from [Time Series Analysis with R Ch.
+7.3](https://nicolarighetti.github.io/Time-Series-Analysis-With-R/structural-decomposition.html#seasonality).

 ```r